AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-stream-views.md

 ## Add a stream view

-This procedure creates a stream view that maps the `MyData.PumpState` type to this new type, `MyData.Pump.State.Temperature`.
+This procedure creates a stream view that maps the `MyData.Pump.State` type to this new type, `MyData.Pump.State.Temperature`.

 1. In the left pane, select **Data Management** > **Sequential Data Store**.